BojanaVasilevska/flask-ecommerce-analytics/README.md

 This repository contains a Flask application designed to analyze user data, specifically focusing on orders and payments within an e-commerce platform.

-**Integration** with Flask-SQLalchemy, Flask-PyMongo, Flask-Requests, jsonschema and pytest.
+**Integration** with Flask-SQLalchemy, Flask-Cors, Flask-PyMongo, Flask-Requests, jsonschema and pytest.

 ## Extension: